barryCFlynn/WatchBidCentral/README.md

 technology used
 	django
+		oauth
+		flatpages - used for about page
-	summernote - expands the text input options such as adding: bold, fonts and sizing among others whitenoise - used tto serve static files to Heroku crispy forms
+	summernote - expands the text input options such as adding: bold, fonts and sizing among others whitenoise - used to serve static files to Heroku crispy forms
 	oauth
 	elephantdb
 	bootstrap

 implementations